If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 If you really need close tracking on your emails (times sent, open rates, etc), I highly recommend checking out Tout or Yesware.

-When writing these emails, it can be easy to over-analyze every little aspect and hinge some emotions on the person’s response (kind of ironic to say this after a 3000 word post on emailing people, huh?
+When writing these emails, it can be easy to over-analyze every little aspect and hinge some emotions on the person’s response.

 The key to being consistently good with email outreach is to not let a lack of responses (or negative responses) to cold emails get you down.
 Tracking progress and improving is essential, but you’re going to get some people who just can’t back to you, or maybe missed your email (don’t be afraid to follow up ONCE afterward), or some folks who just don’t care about what you sent!